pengzhanbo/caniuse-embed/README.md

 By using **Astro** SSR, a completely independent static page is generated for each feature without requesting any data, and each page is no more than 20kb in size!

-At the same time, using **Vercel's** ISR capability, new pages are regenerated and cached as static files every 7 days to ensure data freshness without the need for redeployment.
+Meanwhile, using Github Actions to trigger **Vercel**'s **deployment hooks** every weekend, regenerating new pages and caching them as static files every 7 days to ensure data timeliness.

 ## Thanks